FreifeldRoyi/Quephaestus/README.md

 ## Glossary

-- **Element** → A DSL component used in your project.
-Example: A backend developer might define `controller`, `repository`, or `orchestrator` as elements.
+- **Element** → A reusable components in your DSL, used in your project.
+Example: `controller`, `repository`, or `orchestrator`
 - **Template** → A `.qphs` file that serves as a skeleton for a generated file.
-It can include Qute expressions and placeholders.
+It can include Qute expressions and placeholders
 - **Module** → A contextual grouping for generated files.
-Can represent a domain (DDD) or a related set of components.
+Can represent a domain (DDD) or a related set of components
-- **Blueprint** → A combination of multiple elements, allowing multiple files to be forged together.
+- **Blueprint** → A combination of multiple elements, allowing multiple files to be forged together
-- **Working Directory** → The root directory where all operations are performed (usually the main project directory).
+- **Working Directory** → The root directory where all operations are performed (usually the main project directory)
-- **Base Directory** → A subdirectory inside the working directory where forged files should be placed (e.g., `src/main/java` in a Java project).
+- **Base Directory** → A subdirectory inside the working directory where forged files should be placed
+- **mappings**: Static values to fill in template placeholders

 ## Contribution

 We welcome contributions!
 Here’s how you can help:

 - **Submit Issues**: Found a bug?
 Have an idea?
-[Open an issue](#)!
+[Open an issue](https://github.com/FreifeldRoyi/Quephaestus/issues/new/choose)!
 - **Feature Requests**: Have an idea for a new subcommand?
 Let’s discuss!

 ## Future Enhancements

 - **Logging & Debugging** (`--verbose`, `--debug`)
 - **Additional Subcommands** for more automation
-- **Template Sharing** via a public repository

 ##  Known issues
-* Due to a bug with picocli, the `-d` & `-p` options, appear twice in the usage printout - https://github.com/remkop/picocli/issues/2309
+* Due to a [bug in picocli lib](https://github.com/remkop/picocli/issues/2309), the `-d` & `-p` options, appear twice in the usage printout